python-academy/AI_Demistified/README.md

 # https://www.youtube.com/c/AnupKelkarsPythonAcademy
-All the codes for Chnnel Videos , do check and SUBSCRIBE the YouTube channel.
+All the codes for Channel Videos , do check and SUBSCRIBE the YouTube channel.